3D Secure (3DS)

 1. For the first three transactions of a customer, to establish trust.

-2. Always for orders exceeding $500, due to the higher financial risk.
+2. Always for orders/order deposits exceeding $500, due to the higher financial risk.
+(Except for payments where it's applied on all payments above $1,500).

 3. In scenarios where 3DS is not available, we add +55 to our risk scoring system.
 Transactions with a score above 65 go to case management for a more thorough review.